semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 Before we dive in Elasticsearch head first, let me tell you how I organized these articles.

+First of all, this first article is about the very basics of Elasticsearch, and I will not really talk about full-text research right now.
+The main reason is that I consider that you need to take a look at the basic operations first.

+**But don't be afraid, I will talk about the full-text research in the next article**.

 #### The articles

 First of all, all along these articles, I will guide you through the understanding of Elasticsearch.
-Each part of the articles will provide you theorical explanations, as well as examples.
+Each part of the articles will provide you theoretical explanations, as well as examples.

 At ReputationVIP, we are big fans of Game of Thrones.
-So, the guideline I chose for these articles is Game of Thrones.
+So, the guideline I chose for this set of articles is Game of Thrones.
 All along these articles (though I don't know how many of them will follow this one), we will build a database filled with the Game of Thrones characters.

 #### The Github Repository

 Available here : [https://github.com/quentinfayet/elasticsearch](https://github.com/quentinfayet/elasticsearch)

-It contains everything you need to run this article's examples : A ready-to-run Elasticsearch cluster under Docker containers, and, also, for those of you who are not working with an UNIX based system, a Vagrant virtual machine.
+It contains everything you need to run the articles' examples : A ready-to-run Elasticsearch cluster under Docker containers, available to run with Docker-Compose.

-#### The Docker container
+#### The Docker containers

 Beside being a big fan of Game of Thrones, I also am a big fan of Docker.
-For those whom don't know about Docker, you can take a look here : [https://www.docker.com/](https://www.docker.com/)
+For those whom don't know about Docker, you can take a look here : [https://www.docker.com/](https://www.docker.com/).
 So, I decided to create an Elasticsearch **cluster** with Docker containers.
 Each **node** of this **cluster** takes the name of a member of the Stark family.